-(7) Room assignments
+(8) Room assignments

-When making room assignments, the office of residence life will not discriminate on the basis of race, color, religion, national origin, age, disability, sexual orientation, gender identity, gender expression, or other protected class.
-Students may be moved or reassigned in response to a bias incident, student conduct, safety and security, roommate conflicts, facility needs, consolidation, and any other reason deemed appropriate by the office of residence life.
+When making room assignments, reassignments, or moves, the office of student housing will not discriminate on the basis of race, color, religion, national origin, age, disability, sexual orientation, gender identity, gender expression, or other protected class.
+Students may be moved or reassigned in response to a bias incident, student conduct, safety and security, roommate conflicts, facility needs, consolidation, title IX compliance, and any other reason deemed appropriate by the office of student housing.

-(8) Room/suite/apartment changes
+(9) Room/suite/apartment changes

 Room/suite/apartment changes, including moves made within suites or apartments, must be approved by the supervisor of the residence prior to moving.
 Room changes between university residences must be initiated with the supervisor of a residence before a new room assignment will be offered.
-A short period is established at the opening of each semester during which no room/suite/apartment or residence changes are made.
-Requests for room assignment changes for reasons involving age, race, ethnicity, color, national origin, sexual orientation, gender identity, gender expression, orientation, religion, or other protected class will not be approved.
+A room freeze (i.e., no room changes occurring, unless it is for health and safety) is established for the first fifteen days of each semester.
+Requests for room assignment changes based upon discriminatory reasons will not be granted.